 Well, I’m a plant-based registered dietitian nutritionist and am here to help!
 So let’s get started.
-We’ll cover what you can and can’t eat on a vegan diet, plus a comprehensive vegan grocery list.
+Firstly, we’ll cover what you can and can’t eat on a vegan diet.
+After that, I’ll share a comprehensive vegan grocery list.

 Why eat a vegan diet?

 Now, let’s take a look at what you can and can’t eat on a vegan diet.
-Don’t worry: I’m focusing much more on what you can eat!
+Don’t worry because I’m focusing much more on what you can eat!

 Foods you can eat on a vegan diet

-Here’s an overview of what you can add to your vegan food list:
+Here’s an overview of what you can add to your vegan foods list:

 - Dairy alternatives